Updated: Mar 30, 2021

-But with 2019 well behind us, 2020 almost in the rear view, and 2021 rapidly approaching, what should you expect of the cruise industry in the new year and beyond?
+But with 2019 well behind us, 2020 in the rear view, and 2021's calendar rapidly passing by, what should you expect of the cruise industry this year or in future?

-Whole new cruise lines, a record number of new ships, new itineraries sailing to new destinations, and an overall improvement to the range and delivery of services you’ll be enjoying on your future cruise.
-What’s not to love?
+For 2021 and into 2022, you can expect entirely new cruise lines, a record number of new ships, refurbishments, new itineraries sailing to exciting new destinations, and an overall improvement to the range and delivery of services you’ll be enjoying on your future cruise.

 No Sail Orders, Voluntary Pauses, and the Framework for Conditional Sailing